 Now you know the end of this tale.

 But as the world of the Goth breaks into pieces—and black forces swirl about my misguided brother’s head—let me tell you the beginning of the story.

 My brother will seek his answers to what really happened to me.
-Whether Tiews grants him answers—justice—or more questions, the mystery, and my memory, will guide him down dark tunnels and inside the gray hearts of men.
+Whether Tiews grants him answers—justice—or more questions, the mystery, and my memory, will guide him through dark tunnels and inside the gray hearts of men.

-Here, in this other-world, I’ll share with you all I know about the secrets of the Goths, the Angel of Death, the garrison, the friends I thought I could trust and the enemy on whom I should have never turned my back.
+Here, in this other-world, I’ll share with you my truth, all I know about the secrets of the Goths, the Angel of Death, the garrison, the friends I thought I could trust and the enemy on whom I should have never turned my back.
 I’ll tell you the beginning, so that you might understand the end.

 Come.
 Let us begin my story.